LeBron James: Donald Trump Has Made Hate 'Fashionable Again'

 Hate has always existed in America.
 Yes we know that but Donald Trump just made it fashionable again!
 Statues has nothing to do with us now!2017-8-15 20:54:00

 The protest began last Friday with a "Unite the Right" rally led by white nationalists and carried over into Saturday.
-CNN's Jason Hanna, Kaylee Hartung, Devon M. Sayers and Steve Almasy reported 19 people were injured and one woman died when a man drove into a crowd of counter-protestors.
+CNN's Jason Hanna, Kaylee Hartung, Devon M. Sayers and Steve Almasy reported 19 people were injured and one woman died when a man drove into a crowd of counter-protesters.

 Many were critical of President Trump for his failure to specifically condemn white nationalists in the immediate aftermath of the protests Saturday.
 He addressed the topic in a statement Monday.